Developing an LLM-Based Feedback System Grounded in Evidence-Centered Design to Support Physics Problem Solving: Introduction

 Evidence-Centered Design (ECD) \cite{mislevy_brief_2003} offers a promising framework for tackling this challenge.
 By systematically linking the types of knowledge and skills involved in problem solving with the respective evidence observable in students’ problem solutions, ECD provides a structure to assess students' problem solutions and guide feedback generation.
 In the context of LLM-generated feedback, ECD can serve as a guiding framework to constrain and direct the LLM.
-It is a known challenge with LLMs that they are prone to produce average responses (e.g., not tied to the specifics of an experts' problem solution) or confabulate information entirely \cite{Summerfield.2025}.
-Hence, rather than producing surface-level or holistic feedback, LLMs can be prompted using the ECD approach to identify specific forms of evidence (e.g., relevant concepts, missing assumptions or reasoning steps, wrong formulas) and map them to targeted feedback aligned with the types of knowledge and skills intended.
+A known challenge of LLMs, partly rooted in their training processes, is their tendency to produce generic or “averaged” responses that are insufficiently grounded in the specifics of an expert solution, or to confabulate information entirely \cite{Summerfield.2025}.
+Hence, rather than producing surface-level or holistic feedback, LLMs can be prompted using ECD to identify specific forms of evidence, such as relevant concepts, missing assumptions or reasoning steps, and wrong formulas.
+This evidence can then be mapped to targeted feedback aligned with the intended types of knowledge and skills.

-In this study, we report on the development and evaluation of an LLM-based automated feedback system, grounded in ECD, that is meant to support students in developing their problem-solving abilities.
-The system aims to automatically assess students’ problem-solving processes and provide analytical, rather than holistic, individualized feedback.
-To evaluate the effectiveness, the system was tested with participants of the German Physics Olympiad.
+In this study, we report on the design, implementation, and initial evaluation of an ECD-grounded LLM-based automated feedback system that aims to support students in developing their physics problem-solving abilities.
+The system is designed to automatically assess students’ physics problem-solving processes and provide individualized analytical, rather than holistic, feedback.
+We evaluate the system in the context of the German Physics Olympiad, focusing on how participating students perceived the usefulness and correctness of the LLM-generated feedback.